 IG Markets (now known as IG Group) is one of the older brokers founded in 1974.
 They operate in 16,000+ foreign exchange market and have over 178,000 clients across the globe.
-This is the most of any broker which is why they make the claim that IG is the no.1 CFD trading and spread betting service provider.
+This makes them the largest of the top 10 brokers hence the claim that IG is the no.1 CFD trading and spread betting service provider.

 IG is regulated by most ‘tier 1’ government authorities including ASIC (Australian Securities & Investment Commission), JFSA (Japanese Financial Services Authority) and MAS (Monetary Authority of Singapore).
-Other regulators include FINMA (Swiss Financial Market Supervisory Authority), CFTC (Commodity Futures Trading Commission), and FCA (Financial Conduct Authority) with is the successor of the Financial Services Authority (FSA).
-The requirements of these regulators help mitigate the risk of forex ccams that past brokers have been known to have.
+Other regulators include FINMA (Switzerland/Swiss Financial Market Supervisory Authority), CFTC (Commodity Futures Trading Commission), and FCA (Financial Conduct Authority) with is the successor of the Financial Services Authority (FSA).
+The requirements of these regulators help mitigate the risk of forex scams that past brokers have been known to have.
 They are one of the top providers when it comes to regulation and spreads for their standard account (commission-free).

 Professional forex traders only should consider Interactive Brokers due to:

 Interactive Brokers is not designed for most traders.
 Only professional traders with high currency trading volume can trade with the broker.
-To qualify these traders the service provider’s minimum deposit of $10,000 USD.
+To qualify these traders, the service provider’s minimum deposit of $10,000 US Dollars.
 There are also heavy penalties (known as maintenance fees) if commissions made don’t exceed $10k USD for the initial 8 months.
 This means real money volumes need to be traded consistently.

-Interactive Brokers is a true ECN broker allowing trading directly with liquidity providers with no dealing desk.
+Interactive Brokers offers true ECN accounts (market maker) allowing trading directly with liquidity providers with no dealing desk.
 This is similar to IC Markets and Pepperstone.
-A key difference comes when to their commission which is lower only when an online trader’s volume is very high such as exceeding $5m USD.
+A key difference comes when to their commission, which is lower only when an online trader’s volume is very high such as exceeding $5m USD.

-Interactive Brokers offers the most financial markets of any foreign exchange broker across a range of asset classes.
-This is because in addition to CFDs they offer stockbroking, mutual funds and even hedge fund products.
+Interactive Brokers offer the most financial markets of any foreign exchange broker across a range of asset classes.
+This is because in addition to currency trading they offer stockbroking, mutual funds, and even hedge fund products.
 This allows high volume professional traders to have an all-in-one broker for all their financial requirements.

-Overall, if you’re a professional trader looking to trade high-volume consistently in the future across a wide range of financial markets then Interactive Brokers is the best all-in-one solution that offers the lowest brokerage from spreads to commissions.
+Overall, if you’re a VIP retail forex trader looking to start trading high-volume consistently in the future across a wide range of financial markets then Interactive Brokers is the best all-in-one solution that offers the lowest brokerage from spreads to commissions.

-An ECN broker acts the same as a stockbroker allowing an individual to process a trade with the market.
+An ECN broker acts the same as a stockbroker, allowing an individual to process a trade with the market.
 This type of broker does not want a trader to lose as they make a commission based on trade volume.
-You can read more about our recommended ECN broker on our page reviewing IC Markets.
+You can read more about our recommended market maker broker on our page reviewing IC Markets.

 The second type of broker is a market maker taking a position in most cases at the opposite end of a trade.
-These brokers want you to lose money as its a core way they profit from CFD trading.
-Generally, savvy traders avoid these type of brokers.
+These brokers want you to lose money as it’s a core way they profit from CFD trading.
+Generally, savvy traders avoid these types of brokers.

-That data above came from the broker’s websites, our own analysis using their platforms and the regulators for:
+That data above came from the broker’s websites, broker reviews and our own analysis using their platforms and the regulators for: